 When downgrading your card, you won’t be eligible for welcome offers.
-However, you can try to negotiate a targeted offer.
+You can try to negotiate a targeted offer, however.
 Before you go through with a downgrade, make sure you know what will happen with your rewards points.

 How to make the most of your upgrade or downgrade

 Whether you are planning to upgrade or downgrade your card, there are some things to keep in mind to make the most of the transition.
 Most importantly, make sure you are changing to a card that better suits your spending habits and rewards goals.
 Here are a few other things to do to get the most of your product change.

 Have good timing

 Timing is everything when you are switching from one card to another.
 If you are changing to a card with an annual fee, make sure you time your switch in advance because of the waiting period.
 If you are moving to a card with a lower annual fee or no fee, make sure you change within a time frame to avoid paying the fee for the old card.

 You have likely accumulated rewards on your current card that you would like to keep.
 When you transition to a new card, make sure you have a clear understanding of how your rewards will be transferred.
 Your rewards will transfer to your new card, but their value might shift.

 When you apply for a new credit card, there is often a welcome offer that comes along with it.
 When you do a product change, however, you are not automatically eligible for a bonus.
 But check with your card issuer to see if you can negotiate a targeted bonus offer.
 Many times card issuers will be open to this in order to keep your business.